 Further refine the catchability coefficient of the Japanese survey and characterize its variance

-Develop a longer-term roadmap for work related to Pacific saury stock assessment
+Continue exploring climate indices to explain impacts on Pacific saury stock productivity

-Set biological reference points

 Support any technical work on MSE under SWG MSE PS

+Further evaluate the reason and the basis for the perception that total bycatch in all NPFC fisheries is low

 [H] and [M] indicate high and medium priorities.
 Cells with “TBD” depend on the progress of data preparation and analytical works.